garfix/richard/README.md

 ## Example code

 Here's part of the setup that replicates the famous historical CHAT-80 system.
-You see that the processing pipeline is built up from just the blocks needed to do the job.
+You can see that the processing pipeline is built up from just the blocks needed to do the job.
 The model is built from modules, each of which implements a number of relations in Python code.
 The test code is tells the system to run the questions and compare them with the answers.

 ~~~python